michelesalvador/FamilyGem/README.md

 The code (classes, variables, comments...) is almost all written in Italian, because I'm Italian and I love to write in my native language.
 I know it's not so kind, because everyone expects an English code, but I started like this and it's hard to change at this point.

 ## Translation
-The translation of Family Gem is managed on [Weblate](https://hosted.weblate.org/projects/family-gem/app/).<br>
+The translation of Family Gem user interface is managed on [Weblate](https://hosted.weblate.org/projects/family-gem/app/).<br>
-You need to login to Weblate to freely work there, but also without login you can make suggestions to already existing translations.<br>
+Contribution to translate in any language is really appreciated!<br>
-Contribution to translate in any language is really appreciated!
+You need to login to Weblate to freely work there, but also without login you can make suggestions to already existing translations.

 ## Resources
 Official website: www.familygem.app